Can a care home change fees or contract terms after you move in?

 Unfair changes

-• Introducing new charges not in the original contract.
+• Adding new charges that weren’t in the original agreement

-• Requiring care home fees to continue to be paid for extended periods after a resident has died.
+• Charging fees for long periods after a resident has passed away

 What if care needs increase?